Does Protein Powder Expire?

 Actually, that estimated date isn’t even based on when the product is likely to spoil.
 Instead, it’s based on how long it takes for the flavor and texture of the food to change.

-So, right away, one conclusion becomes clear.
+So, right away one conclusion becomes clear.
 The expiration date doesn’t automatically mean that your protein powder is bad or unsafe to use.
-In fact, since protein powder is so dry, the chances of it going rancid or bacterial growth.
-Still, though, there are other things to consider.
+In fact, since protein powder is so dry, the chances of it going rancid or growing bacteria are small unless you are storing it in a steamy or humid place.
+Still, there are other things to consider.

 Although the term is generally used in the singular, the reality is that there are lots of different types of protein out there, characterized by their amino acid profiles.
 When a protein contains all of the essential amino acids that your body cannot create on its own, it’s described as “complete.”